When: 28. June - 11. July 2021

 - the OTC is contacting manufacturers of instruments to raise their interest in participating in the exercise

-- the groups are asked to develop “standard operation procedures” (SOP) – that describe the necessary steps that are needed for the specific instrument to achieve highest quality measurement.
-The SOP should be not longer than 2 pages and are meant to complement but not replace the user manual.
+- the groups are asked to develop “quick start guides” (QSG) – that describe the necessary steps that are needed for the specific instrument to achieve highest quality measurement.
+The QSG should be not longer than 2 pages and are meant to complement but not replace the user manual

-- will run for 2 weeks in late summer 2020
+- will run for 2 weeks in early summer 2021

 - can host max.
 30 persons at a time